 - Remember that international flights have different baggage allowances than internal EU flights.
 Checking additional baggage can cost a fortune nowadays.

-- Consult with a personal property appraiser before you ship: standard shipping insurance may not cover the value of your item if it is damaged or lost in transit, and you might want to have an appraisal to document description and condition in order to purchase additional shipping insurance or for supporting documentation when filing a damage-loss claim.
+- Consult with a personal property appraiser before you ship your antiques: standard shipping insurance may not cover the value of your item if it is damaged or lost in transit, and you might want to have an appraisal to document description and condition in order to purchase additional antique shipping insurance or for supporting documentation when filing a damage-loss claim.

 - Read up on your country’s customs laws to make sure you follow all rules.
-There may be extra duties/taxes to consider (you don’t want to be surprised by that).
+There may be extra duties/taxes to consider when shipping antiques (you don’t want to be surprised by that).

-- Freight depends on a lot of variables, so there’s no way to know what it will cost until you know exactly what you are buying, exactly what size it is, and exactly how much it weighs.
+- Freight depends on a lot of variables, so there’s no way to know what shipping antiques will cost until you know exactly what you are buying, exactly what size it is, and exactly how much it weighs.

 - Size matters (more than weight): an item that takes up a lot of space might cost more to ship than a smaller, heavier item because shippers bill on cube weight: every cubic inch costs money in air or ocean shipments, so a bulky item gets billed for more than its actual weight.

-- Don’t forget the duties: charges vary, depending on what you have purchased.
+- Don’t forget the duties when shipping antiques: charges vary, depending on what you have purchased.

-Air freight vs ocean freight: which one is best for you?
+Air freight vs ocean freight: which one is best for you when shipping antiques?

 Air freight and ocean freight international shipping are two of the most commonly used methods of transporting cargo overseas.
 Whether you decide to go with air or ocean shipping, there are always going to be trade-offs.